 Smarter Balanced Interim Assessments

-Pursuant to California Education Code Section 60642.6, interim assessments are available to local educational agencies for use in K–12.
-The interim assessments are specifically designed to provide the following:
+Pursuant to California Education Code Section 60642.6, interim assessments are available to all local educational agencies (LEAs).
+The Smarter Balanced Interim Assessments for English language arts/literacy (ELA) and mathematics are optional tests that provide meaningful information to guide instruction and support student learning.

-There are two types of Interim Assessments:
+There are three types of Smarter Balanced Interim Assessments:

 - Interim Assessment Video Series – This series consists of five video modules intended to help educators effectively use the interim assessment systems and tools that are needed to select, administer, hand score, view and use results from the Smarter Balanced Interim Assessments.

-- Interim Assessment Block Blueprints for ELA (PDF)
+- Interim Assessment Fact Sheet (PDF)